Ballooonatic/dojo/notes/algorithm-data-structure-notes/algorithm-notes.md

 Print each node from left to right, go down a level, repeat.

 6 2 8 1 4 7 10 3

+### Hash Table

+Hash Table also further improves on the Linked List.
+Hash Table is a higher level data structure: it uses other data structures to form another data structure.
+Hash table uses an array that will act as specific keys to put in new objects.
+Every time an object wants to be inserted or searched, it first goes through a hashing function which will determine its location in the Array.
+By using a Hash Table we can cut down a super long Linked List into smaller Linked List.
+With a hashing function, we would know to go to which Linked List to find the particular value or insert a particular value.
+If we had an Array of 26 possible spots, we can technically break down a single Linked List into 26 smaller ones.
+Our goal should be to find a hashing function that will normalize the long Linked List out evenly across the available spots in the Array.